Pedroscsilva/Whatsapp-Animals-Prank/README.md

+# Whatasapp Animals Prank

-This is a small project I made for fun during a night using node.js and Puppeteer.
+This is a small project I made for fun during a night using node.js and Puppeteer to prank a friend.

 First I scraped the data from a website to get an array of animals names in portuguese.